 Sometimes I buy a very small turkey.
 This actually works best, but small turkeys (6 to 8 lbs.) are not easy to find.

 Occasionally I don't roast a whole turkey.
 Instead, I roast just a turkey breast or turkey legs.
 This is a decent solution, although it's not as elegant.
 Presenting and carving a whole turkey is such a big part of the holiday meal.

 More often than not, I buy a standard turkey.
 I roast it for hours, and then - just like you - we are stuck with piles of leftover meat.

 Over the years, I've come up with many ways of using up those leftovers.
 Before my husband and I adopted a low-carb diet, I made lots of sandwiches, paninis, and wraps.
 These days I favor interesting recipes such as stir-fries, chilis, and curries.

 So here you go: a collection of recipes that make great use of those leftovers, so that nothing will go to waste, and you'll get to enjoy tasty, varied meals for several days.

 Chilis are also a great solution for leftovers.
-This chili is flavorful, comforting and very filling.
+This chili is flavorful, comforting, and very filling.
 It's an easy recipe, and using precooked meat makes it even easier.

 Chinese turkey salad

-The day after Thanksgiving, I often use shredded turkey breast to make a delicious Chinese turkey salad, inspired by my easy recipe for Chinese chicken salad.
+The day after Thanksgiving, I often use shredded turkey meat to make a delicious Chinese turkey salad, inspired by my easy recipe for Chinese chicken salad.
 I also like to make a classic turkey salad with leftover turkey breast.